What is a Fraud Detection Graph Database?

 Repeated use of the same service providers, co-claimants, or vehicles across unrelated claims can indicate organized insurance fraud.
 Graph highlights overlapping participants and clustered behaviors that suggest coordination.

 Fraud isn’t just about bad actors—it’s about the structures they exploit.
 Attackers share infrastructure, reuse credentials, and distribute activity to avoid detection.
 Traditional tools, focused on single transactions or static rules, miss the web of connections that gives fraud its power.
+For anyone asking what fraud detection is today, it is continuous, relationship-aware risk evaluation at the time of an event.

 Graph flips that model.
 It turns relationships into signals, revealing collusion, obfuscation, and behavioral mimicry that would otherwise go unnoticed.